 Magda is our “Diva of the Day Tours.”
 A full time San Juan Island resident she has run literally 100′s of our one day tours off the west side and delights in sharing all that she has learned over the years with our guests.
 An excelent kayaker, she “cut her teeth” as a class 4 white water kayaker and river guide before “seeing the light” and switching over to sea kayaking.

 Travel: Coming from Seattle?
 Most guests drive from Seattle to Anacortes & then take the ferry to Friday Harbor, San Juan Island.
-Ferry Anacortes at 9:00 AM – Arrives in Friday Harbor at 10:05
+If you are not staying on the Island we strongly recommend parking at the terminal and walking on the ferry.
+The summer Ferry Departs Anacortes at 9:00 AM – Arrives in Friday Harbor at 10:05 (Spring and Fall Schedule is a 9:30 departure)

 Meeting Time & Place: 10:30 AM.
-(As you walk off the ferry bear to your right and look for the large tree and traffic circle a half block from the ferry – next to ice cream place)
+As you walk off the ferry bear to your right and look for the large tree and traffic circle a half block from the ferry and look for our 15 Passenger Van with Outdoor Odysseys on the side.
+(1 Spring Street, Friday Harbor WA, 98250)

 Next Departing ferry to Anacortes: 6:30 PM arriving at 7:35 in Anacortes